WohlSoft/Moondust-Devkit-Help/EditLevel/Testing.md

 ![testMenu](screenshots/menus/005_test.png)

 Editor has a support of level testing via different runtime engines.
-You may use any of supported engines and optionally change their settings by a specific sub-menu.
+You may use any of supported engines and optionally change their settings by a special sub-menu.

 <p class="warning">
     In a dependency from a config pack used, a different engine may be used as default runtime.